“WORK EXPERIENCE: Education in the Community”

 Students with meaningful and relevant work experience have significantly better employment opportunities than those without.

-Whether your plans are to work after high school or pursue college or university, ALL students need Work Experience to find out about careers and the world of work.
-These are some of the many placements available to students in Work Experience:
+Whether your plans are to work after high school or pursue college or university, Work Experience is an excellent way to earn money and find out about careers and the world of work.

 In partnership with local employers, students in Work Experience earn credits while employed at work sites in the community that relate to a student’s future career plans.
 This provides an opportunity to: